 Please help your little ones feel good about themselves by finding something they can do well.
 Choose some activities he’s good at and reinforce them verbally.
 For example, if your kid loves to swim, please get him involved in swimming.
 Besides gaining self-confidence, doing what he loves will be very helpful for his self–esteem.

-If your child experiences any bully, you should keep trying to find a positive experience to help him feel good about himself.
+If your child experiences any bullying in school, you should keep trying to find a positive experience to help him feel good about himself.
 Remember, every time he will succeed, it is going to help him develop better self–esteem, which is the opposite of how the bullies would make him feel.
 Bullying is not something your child is going to get over immediately.
 It can be a long process.

 - Encourage Your Child to Be an Upstander